 In severe cases, fractures can be repaired by means of a shoulder replacement procedure.
 There are several types of shoulder replacements, the most common of which is a hemiarthroplasty shoulder replacement.
-During this procedure the humeral surface of the joint is replaced with a metal ball and the socket is left as is.
+During this procedure, the humeral surface of the joint is replaced with a metal ball and the socket is left as is.
 These artificial components are typically pressed into the bone with surgical cement.
-It may also be inserted with an uncemented technique.
-This procedure is generally recommended if he humeral head is fractured, but the socket is not degenerative.
-In certain cases the stabilising muscles around the shoulder called the rotator cuff muscles are deficient and in those cases a reverse replacement will be performed.
-It is simply a reversal of components that places the socket of the joint where the ball used to be, and the ball where the socket used to be.
+It may also be inserted with an un-cemented technique.
+This procedure is generally recommended if the humeral head is fractured but the socket is not degenerative.
+In certain cases, the stabilising muscles around the shoulder, called the rotator cuff muscles, are deficient, and in those cases, a reverse replacement will be performed.
+It is simply a reversal of components that places the joint's socket where the ball used to be and the ball where the socket used to be.

 Then at a follow-up appointment, further imaging studies are taken to determine how well the joint is healing.
 Again, this test assesses the flexibility of the fingers, wrist and elbow.

 Shoulder replacement boasts a high success rate, alleviating pain and restoring joint mobility after a fracture or experiencing pain from arthritis.

 Depending on the design of the prosthetic implant, the typical life expectancy of the component is 10-15 years before attending another revised procedure.